-Studying a modern Foreign Language helps develop students' understanding and appreciation of the wider world.
+A cure for monolingualism.
 Students will be proficient in the four skills of reading, writing, listening and speaking in a modern foreign language.
 Proficiency in a language offers opportunities and skills for life.
-This specification expands students' cultural knowledge and develops global citizens.
+This specification expands their cultural knowledge and develops global citizens.